emeraldhieu/stock-consultant/README.md

 As for the exceptions that are not mentioned above, the status code is 500 and the error code is "unknown".

+## Caching

+(To be updated)

 ## TODO

 The project still needs more time for improvements.

 These are the TODOs that I am going to do in the near future.

+* Add unit tets and integration tests for caching
 * Provide coverage and more unit tests
-* Have integration tests configured to test all use cases
-  * Provide some tests using `restassured`
 * Implement caching for `/multi` endpoint
 * Improve performance of `/multi` endpoint
+* Extract caching processing into ContainerRequestFilter and ResponseRequestFilter